-This regional standard does not yet include guidance on sociocultural and economic issues that are key aspects of sustainable tourism.
-An overarching standard on sustainability is expected to be prepared during the next phase of the ICRAN MAR project that could be referenced in this and other operational standards.
-This standard, together with related standards on scuba diving, snorkeling, and beach and pool recreation, will be pilot tested at representative sites in Mesoamerica during 2006.
+This standard, together with related standards on scuba diving and snorkeling, will be pilot tested at representative sites in Mesoamerica during 2007.
 These tests will validate requirements in the standards, improve their quality and facilitate their implementation.
 In the meantime, any other country or region developing a standard for recreational boat operations should consider this regional standard for adoption or adaptation.